qlbm -- A Quantum Lattice Boltzmann Software Framework: Overview

 \section{\qlbm~Overview}

 This section introduces the cornerstone features of \qlbm.
 Before addressing these features, however, we first highlight the end-to-end workflow we designed \qlbm~around.
 The primary goal of \qlbm~is to provide an end-to-end environment for the development, simulation, and analysis of QBM algorithms. \Cref{fig:qlbm-workflow} provides a visualization of the workflow that accommodates all of these steps.
 The process can be broadly broken up into three substeps: quantum circuit generation, simulation, and analysis.
-In the current implementation of \qlbm, the pipeline supports two algorithms: the Quantum Transport Method (QTM) \citep{schalkers2024efficient} and the Space-Time Quantum Boltzmann Method (STQBM) \citep{schalkers2024importance}.
+We design the \qlbm~workflow as a multi-step pipeline, where the output of each step is seamlessly forwarded to the next, while retaining individual access points for user analysis and intervention.
+The current implementation of the \qlbm~pipeline supports two algorithms: the Quantum Transport Method (QTM) \citep{schalkers2024efficient} and the Space-Time Quantum Boltzmann Method (STQBM) \citep{schalkers2024importance}.

 The workflow begins with a user-friendly specification of the system to simulate.
 The goal of this interface to increase the accessibility of QBM algorithms for users with limited experience in the field, while simultaneously enriching the experience of more mature practitioners.
 User-specified data includes information about the lattice discretization, as well as geometry and boundary conditions. \qlbm~parses this configuration and extracts algorithm-specific information that is then used to generate high-level quantum circuits.
 This method of deriving circuit properties from high-level specification bridges the gap between the expectations of end-users who are looking to perform CFD simulations and the complexity of specifying physically accurate quantum algorithms.
 We address the internal design choices that facilitate this process in more detail in \Cref{subsec:internal-architecture}.